 In the mid 90s, ESL sometimes consisted of newcomers sitting at a back table for a portion of the day putting long flashcards through a special magnetic machine that read the sentence written on the card that corresponded to an image.
 “The ball is red.” would come through the large cushioned headphones atop the newcomers head while the other students were doing Science experiments.
 Other common ESL practices from the 90s included the ESL teacher pulling “her students” and “my students” staying with me.
 ESL students might learn positional words instead of the Social Studies content.
 In regards to these antiquated practices in education, like Piakchu to Raichu, we have evolved and gotten stronger.
 However, I want to discuss something I had expected to improve since the 90s but has not.

-One educational idea that has remained the same from the original Pokémon days is that many Spanish-speaking parents have wonderful intentions for their children but still have misinformation on reading with their children in their native language.
+One educational idea that has remained the same is that while many Spanish-speaking parents have wonderful intentions for their children they still have misinformation on reading with their children in their native language.
 Many parents simply don’t want to do it.
-Some Spanish-speaking parents do not even want to speak to their children in Spanish because they believe so strongly that their children need to learn English first.
-I call it misinformation because somewhere along their journey in education in the United States, it has been impressed upon these parents that English is the only key to success.
-At the Back to School Street Fest, I received compliments from some parents, “Oh, your Spanish is so good.”.
-These are the same parents who expressed the desire to have their children learn English first.
-I tried to explain that fluency in Spanish was something I needed to work at since I had no exposure to Spanish until high school.
-“Me costó mucho trabajo en aprender el español.”
-But that their young children could be learning both languages right now.
+Some Spanish-speaking parents don’t even want to speak to their children in Spanish because they believe so strongly that their children need to learn English first.
+Somewhere along their journey in education in the United States, it has been impressed upon these parents that English is the only key to success.

 So why are parents not better informed of the benefits of bilingualism?
 Why is the subtractive view of bilingualism still so prevalent in the year 2021?

 Schools may be lacking a plan to discuss these ideas with parents in their early childhood programs.
-Some schools have subpar bilingual programs that don’t value bilingualism.
+Some schools have subpar bilingual programs that do not value bilingualism.
 It is true that the the benefits of bilingualism can only be attained if bilinguals reach a certain threshold of bilingualism in both languages (Cummins).
 When we service students with early exit bilingual programs, we are not setting students up for future success.
-Some parents have heard of these subpar programs and decided to deny services for their children.
+Some parents hear about these subpar programs and decide to refuse services for their children.
 Some parents believe that their children will be confused if both languages are used.
 I heard from parents who said, “When I was in school, they taught me in Spanish, my child needs to learn English first!”